ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/why-are-watches-always-photographed-at-1010.md

 <blockquote lang="en"><p><a href="https://twitter.com/marcoarment" title="Marco Arment on Twitter">@marcoarment</a> <a href="http://t.co/NpzmrwQnPV" title="'Why Time Stands Still for Watchmakers'">http://t.co/NpzmrwQnPV</a></p>&mdash; Daniel Ernst (@danielhsqr) <a href="https://twitter.com/danielhsqr/status/570604129225199616" title="Daniel Ernst replying to Marco's tweet about 10:09">February 25, 2015</a></blockquote>

-That tweet linked to a 2008 New York Times [piece][nytimes] by Andrew Adam Newman.
+That tweet linked to a 2008 New York Times [piece][1] by Andrew Adam Newman.

 Newman's explanation is summarized here: